DKuzn/pytorch-training/README.md

 # pytorch_training

-This repository contains function to training PyTorch models.
+This repository contains the function to training PyTorch models.

 ## How to use
 Clone this repository to your project.